 This alternate text comes in handy in a couple situations:

-- It's shown when, for whatever reason, the image can't be displayed.
+- Alt tags are shown when, for whatever reason, the image can't be displayed.

-- It can be read by screen-readers for users with impaired vision.
+- Alt tags can be read by screen-readers for users with impaired vision.

 Plus, alt tags can aid a search engine in crawling the page and in creating associations between photos and keywords.
 This is where the SEO benefit really comes into play, allowing you to leverage your photos to reinforce target keywords.